 Learning support includes four libraries, each holding a collection of resources related to the subjects taught at that site.
-Students can search the entire library collection online through the Library Search service to find and reserve printed books, and access electronic resources (databases, e-journals, e-books).
+Students1 can search the entire library collection online through the Library Search service to find and reserve printed books, and access electronic resources (databases, e-journals, e-books).
 Students can choose to study in the libraries, which have areas for silent and group study, desktop computers, laptops for loan, photocopying and printing services.
-Several computer rooms are available at each campus where desktop computers are available with the general and specialist software that supports the courses taught at the Faculty.
-Students can also securely connect their own laptop and mobile devices to the University wireless network.
+They can also choose from several computer rooms at each campus where desktop computers are available with the general and specialist software that supports the courses taught at their Faculty.
+Students can also securely connect their own laptops and mobile devices to the University wireless network.